BabylonJS/Documentation/content/resources/Library/BabylonJS_and_Vue_passing_data.md

 ## Other methods of data passing

 There are much more methods to pass data between Vue and BabylonJS, generally in Javascript as well.
-We have demonstrated onlu a few techniques.
+We have demonstrated only a few techniques.
+If you are interested in `WebWorkers` and want to use the offline canvas rendering capability of BabylonJS, you have to choose data communication using a message bus.

 ## Conclusion

 As you can see, it's up to the programmer to choose the right approach.
-There is a safe, but slower and more verbose way and there are methods less safe, but quicker.
-Just keep in mind, that exposing objects from BabylonJS to Vue and make them reactive in Vue quite dangerous.
+There is a safer, but slower and more verbose way and there are methods less safe, but quicker.
+Just keep in mind, that exposing objects from BabylonJS to Vue and make them reactive in Vue is quite dangerous.
 You can end up with multiple canvas redraws in one tick.

 ## Where to go next?